-As a recipient of a Penang Hill Research Grant, his study will help us better understand the diversity of plant and animal life in this rainforest, aspects of their ecological characteristics, and how the different layers are used.
+As a recipient of a Penang Hill Research Grant, his study will help us to better understand the diversity of plant and animal life in this rainforest, aspects of their ecological characteristics, and how the different layers are used.

-Despite being a seasoned arborist, Clemens has found that working in the Malaysian forest canopy brings with it special challenges.
+Despite being a seasoned arborist, Clemens found that working in the Malaysian forest canopy brings with it special challenges.
 For one, accessibility is difficult.
 Since the understory is relatively crowded, it is harder to cast ropes into trees.
 Even when this is achieved, there are many spiky plants, like rattan, to watch out for, as well as poisonous and venomous animals!